frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/batch-inventory.md

 Batch inventory allows you to group multiple units of an item, and assign them a unique value/number/tag called Batch No.

-This video walks you through creating new Batch, and using it in the stock transactions.
+This video walks you through creating new Batch, and using it in stock transactions.
 Each batch can have certain expiry.
-In the Stock module, you will find report to track batch-wise inventory of an item.
+In the stock module, you can check item's batchwise stock level.